nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Clear all Events and Contacts: `clear` <a id = "clear-all-events"></a>

-Clears all events in Paidlancers.
+This command will clear all events in Paidlancers.

+You may wish to use this command to clear all events and contacts in Paidlancers once you get familiarized with Paidlancers!

 **Format**: `clear`